-We were incorporated in Delaware in October 1999 as Next Estate Communications, Inc. and changed our name to Green Dot Corporation in October 2005.
-We completed our initial public offering of Class A common stock in July 2010.
-In December 2011, we became a bank holding company under the Bank Holding Company Act of 1956, as amended (the "BHC Act"), as a result of our acquisition of Bonneville Bancorp, the holding company of Bonneville Bank, a state-chartered Utah bank.
-The bank was subsequently renamed Green Dot Bank and we became a member bank of the Federal Reserve System.
-In 2014 and 2015, we made four acquisitions, including TPG, adding tax refund processing services to the range of products and services we provide.
+We were incorporated in Delaware in 1999 and became a bank holding company under the Bank Holding Company Act of 1956, as amended (the "BHC Act") and a member bank of the Federal Reserve System in December 2011.
+In 2014 and 2015, we completed four acquisitions, including TPG, adding tax refund processing services to the range of products and services we provide.
+In January 2017, we agreed to acquire all the equity interests of UniRush, LLC to expand our direct-to-consumer channel business and our emergent corporate payroll card business.